bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 3) Input 'NULL' as the value to replace missing/non-valid values
 4) Further read the SQL data into R for linear regression analysis and visualization analysis

-Combining only the sheets with specific labels from the 12 separate excel files.
-Created a connection to MySQL and imported the raw data from the 12 excel files with their respective sheets into a separate set of 12 tables in Tableplus.
+Combining selected sheets from each of the 12 excel files Created a connection to MySQL database and imported the raw data into Tableplus Created 12 custom table names for the respective imported excel files
 ```
 # Create a list of the different file paths where the excel sheets are stored
 file_paths = ['/Users/ASUS/Desktop/raw/Jan.xlsx',